Some Science Verifies That Humans’ Ancestors Were Frugivores

 These deposits lead to arthritis, gout, rheumatism, bursitis, and lower back pain.
 Humans are physiologically unsuited to utilizing meat as food.
 Natural carnivores swallow hunks of carrion almost unchewed, and the flesh is digested in the stomach with ease and facility.
 If humans were to do the same, we would digest very little of it before putrefaction set in and illness ensued.

-For humans, meat is a pathogenic and nutritionally deficient food.
+For some humans, meat is a pathogenic and nutritionally deficient food.

 Auto-intoxication and liability to infection are less in vegetarian and fruitarian than in animal feeders; many of the latter scarcely defending themselves at all, but tamely submit to parasitic imposition.
 Tacitus tells us that the ancient Orientals refused to eat swine flesh because they were afraid of contracting leprosy if they consumed the animal that served them as a scavenger.
 Bacon is particularly resistant to the digestive secretions, its fat markedly slowing down gastric digestion.